 1. Ripple (XRP) - Ripple was developed with the sole purpose of making international money transfers easier.
 It’s now used by many companies from all over the world to make their international payment more efficient.

 2. Monero (XMR) - Monero is a secured and private cryptocurrency that helps you keep your payments and transactions anonymous.

 3. Golem (GNT) - Golem uses blockchain technology to enable regular computers to turn into supercomputers.
 This is possible thanks to its assembly and monetisation of the worldwide supercomputer networks.

 4. IOTA - For IoT transactions, IOTA is the only way to go!
 It’s often named the next generation of blockchain technology with the aim of machine-to-machine network transactions.

 5. Dogecoin - Dogecoin started as a meme alternative to Bitcoin.
 However, it has now become full-pledge crypto and one of the most profitable in the market.

 Aside from the usual payments for goods and services, there are different ways to use digital currency.
 Here are some of the most popular methods of crypto use:

-One of the most popular ways to use cryptocurrencies are trading and investing.
+One of the most popular ways to use cryptocurrencies is trading and investing.
 Users simply hold on to their money and sell them when they finally increase in value.
 Then, they use the profit to buy more cryptos to sell later on.

 Otherwise, they simply take advantage of smart contracts.
 There are over a thousand cryptos so your ways of trading and investing may vary.